numbworks/NW.UnivariateForecasting/docs/Documentation-NW.UnivariateForecaster.md

 As its name states, this library implements the univariate approach.
 A good definition of "*univariate*" could be"*[...] univariate refers to an expression, equation, function or polynomial of only one variable [...] which consists of observations on only a single characteristic or attribute.*"

-### Example: Main Scenario
+### Example 1: Main Scenario

-In order to use the library, the first thing we need to initialize a `UnivariateForecastingSettings` object, which collects all the required settings in one place:
+In order to use the library, the first thing we need to do is to create a `SlidingWindow` object to host the time series, and the library provides a  `SlidingWindowManager` helper class that aids the process:

 ```csharp
 using System;